skx/esp8266/README.md

 The project is documented [on the project homepage](https://steve.fi/Hardware/d1-pixels/).

-## Rick-Roll Access Point

-The [mobile-rr](mobile-rr) project is an access-point & captive portal that pretends to offer free WiFi, but instead [rickrolls](https://en.wikipedia.org/wiki/Rickrolling) visitors.

-* This is __not my project__, but was very interesting to read and cleanup.

 ## Temperature & Humidity Measurement

 This [simple project](d1-temp) records the current temperature & humidity value via a DHT22 sensor, and submits to a local MQ bus.